 Approved NYC Supportive Housing Application (formerly the HRA 2010e form) with Level II and/or Community Care eligibility.

 CARE MANAGEMENT SERVICES

-ACMH Care Management Services has assisted adults to manage chronic mental health, substance use, and medical conditions since 2002.
-Under contract with Medicaid Health Homes and the NYC DOHMH, our program provides outreach, engagement and care coordination serving hundreds of persons daily.
+ACMH Care Management Services assists adults to manage chronic mental health, substance use, and medical conditions.
+Under contract with Medicaid Health Homes and the NYC DOHMH, Care Management Services provide outreach, engagement and care coordination serving hundreds of persons daily.

 Who is eligible for Care Management services?